When is the Best Time to Trek the Annapurna Base Camp?

 Trek duration: 5-6 hours

-We wake up early in the morning to observe the greatest sunrise over the Himalayan vista of Annapurna I, Annapurna South, Tent Peak, Himchuli, Barahi Shikhar, and Gandharvachuli.
+We wake up early to observe the most incredible sunrise over the Himalayan vista of Annapurna I, Annapurna South, Tent Peak, Himchuli, Barahi Shikhar, and Gandharvachuli.

-After breakfast, we start our return trek passing through the MBC, Deurali, Himalayan, Dovan and finally arrive at Bamboo.
+After breakfast, we start our return trek, passing through the MBC, Deurali, Himalayan, and Dovan before finally arriving at Bamboo.

 Maximum altitude: Bamboo (2340m)